In 2021, the world had seen unprecedented ransomware attacks on healthcare networks, colleges, and critical infrastructure.

 After negotiations, UCSF agreed to pay Netwalker $1,140,895 in bitcoin to end the cyberattack.
 According to the BBC, Netwalker was also linked to at least two more ransomware attacks on universities in 2020.

-Ransomware is frequently spread through drive-by downloading or through phishing emails with malicious attachments.
+Ransomware is frequently spread through drive-by downloading or phishing emails with malicious attachments.
 Drive-by downloading happens if someone accesses an infected website unknowingly, and malware is downloaded and installed without the user’s awareness.

 In addition, new ransomware infection mechanisms have been discovered.
 Vulnerable Web servers, for example, have been used as an entry point to obtain access to a company’s network.